automateyournetwork/pyYAHTS/README.md

     Supported filetpyes: JSON, YAML, HTML, Datatable HTML, Markdown, PDF, CSV

+7. (Optional) Email - 3 required fields if you want to e-mail the output with GMail

+    --from_email - Your GMail Address

+    --email_password - Your Gmail Password

+    --to_email - The recipients Email

 ![Help](images/help01.png)

 For a list of supported Learn Functions please visit [Available Learn Functions](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/models)